These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the VA will automatically award SMC-K without explicit documentation on the DBQ

-Why: SMC-K for loss of use of a creative organ is a separate benefit requiring specific adjudication.
+SMC-K for loss of use of a creative organ is a separate benefit requiring specific adjudication.
 If the DBQ does not clearly document anatomical loss of the penis, the rating authority may not trigger SMC-K review.

-Do this instead: Confirm with the examiner that the anatomical loss is explicitly documented.
+Instead: Confirm with the examiner that the anatomical loss is explicitly documented.
 After the exam, request a copy of the completed DBQ and review it for accuracy.
 If the anatomical loss is not clearly noted, submit a buddy statement or obtain a private medical opinion confirming it.

 Impact: SMC-K entitlement (separate from schedular rating)